Cite this

 \[\begin{aligned} & \left(\sum_{x^{(1)} \in \mathcal{X}} p(x^{(1)}) H(\mathrm{Y}\mid x^{(1)})\right) + \left(\sum_{x^{(2)} \in \mathcal{X}} p(x^{(2)}) H(\mathrm{Y}\mid x^{(2)})\right) + ... \\ &= H(\mathrm{Y}\mid \mathrm{X}^{(1)}) + H(\mathrm{Y}\mid \mathrm{X}^{(2)}) + ... \\ &= \sum_{k=1}^N H(\mathrm{Y}\mid \mathrm{X}) \end{aligned}\]

-Since each term in this sum is identical, dividing by \(N\) gives exactly \(H(\mathrm{Y}\mid \mathrm{X})\): the block length-normalized noise of any extended channel input equals the average noise of the non-extended channel, for any block length \(N\).
+Since each term in this sum is identical, dividing by \(N\) gives exactly \(H(\mathrm{Y}\mid \mathrm{X})\): the expected block length-normalized noise across extended channel inputs equals the average noise of the non-extended channel.
+Since the block length-normalized noise of an individual input \(\frac{1}{N}\sum_{k=1}^{N} H(\mathrm{Y}\mid x^{(k)})\) is a sample mean of independent terms, the Law of Large Numbers guarantees that it concentrates around \(H(\mathrm{Y}\mid \mathrm{X})\) as \(N \rightarrow \infty\).

 Cite this paper